Registered 501(c)(3) National Public Health Nonprofit

 For patients, navigating the complex clinical field can be overwhelming.
 Understanding preventive steps is crucial for informed decisions and active participation in one’s own medical care.
 Knowing what drives disease – and acting early – can save lives.

-Precision Medicine is a fundamental part of preventive healthcare – enabling earlier detection, more accurate diagnoses, and targeted treatments.
+Precision Medicine is a fundamental part of preventive healthcare – enabling early detection and targeted interventions.
 It takes into account individual differences in patients’ genes, nutrition, environment, lifestyle, and the microbiome

-MADP addresses the leading drivers of noncommunicable chronic diseases (NCDs) – including cancer, heart disease, and diabetes – by advancing precision medicine, the microbiome, and precision nutrition.
-Translating the life-saving innovations of precision medicine into public health strategies ~ MADP Precision Public Health.
+At MADP, we are committed to ending the devastating impact of noncommunicable chronic diseases (NCDs) — stopping cancer and cardiovascular disease in their tracks.
+We translate the life-saving components of precision medicine into practical public health strategies ~ MADP Precision Public Health.

 “Understand Today to Prevent Tomorrow.”